-We are a catalog of fossils found in Parks Township, Armstrong County.
+Fossils of Parks Township is a catalog of fossils found in Parks Township, Armstrong County.
 The county of Armstrong is located in the state of Pennsylvania within The United States.
 The city of Pittsburgh sits approximately 30 miles to the South West.

-The marine zone I explore most is the Brush Creek Marine Zone, also known as the Brush Creek Limestone.
+The marine zone I explore most is the Brush Creek Marine Zone, also known as the Brush Creek limestone.

 All fossils I find are presumed to be from the Carboniferous Period of time, more specifically the Pennsylvanian.
 This time spans a period of 298.9 – 323.2 million years ago.
 You can find fossils locally in any type of rock.
-Local rocks include shale, limestone, sandstone or a mix of any of these.
+Local rocks include shale, limestone, sandstone, or a mix of any of these.
 Generally fossils that I find are between 303 to 307 million years in age.

 The Geology of Parks Township, Pennsylvania

 One key to finding and identifying fossils is to understand the local geology.
-The Parks Township Geology page has a high level overview of the geology within the township boundaries.
+The Parks Township Geology page has a high-level overview of the geology within the township boundaries.
 There is also information available for what Parks Township was like back in the age in which these fossils were being laid down, mostly during the Carboniferous Period of time.

-One of my goals is to occasionally publish information sheets.
+- information sheets.
 They are available here.

-Global Fossil Information
+Global and Regional Fossil Information

 - PBDB Navigator – Paleobiology Database